microsoft/BitBLAS/docs/QuickStart.md

 torch.testing.assert_close(output_tensor, ref_result, rtol=1e-2, atol=1e-2)
 ```

-The init stage of the ```bitblas.Matmul``` class will take minutes to finish, as it will use hardware informations to do a one-time kernel library initialization.
+The init stage of the ```bitblas.Matmul``` class will take minutes to finish, as it will use hardware information to do a one-time kernel library initialization.

 ## Example: bitblas.Linear module for PyTorch